-By far the greatest feature with the mount is the GoTo technology, that can select up to 40,000 objects and automatically point to it for you to be able to see planets, stars, clusters and galaxies.
+By far, the greatest feature of the mount is the GoTo technology, which can select up to 40,000 objects and automatically point to them for you to be able to see planets, stars, clusters, and galaxies.

 What you should know is that the mount can become jiggly in high magnifications, especially if you have heavy accessories.

-Whilst the eyepiece that comes with this telescope is fine, and perfect for observing many objects in the sky, you may want to purchase additional ones for better quality images.
+While the eyepiece that comes with this telescope is fine and perfect for observing many objects in the sky, you may want to purchase additional ones for better-quality images.
 Check out our recommendations for additional eyepieces here.

 We found that because of the drift of the scope, as the mount does have some issues with vibration and movement which will result in some blur on the images, especially if you want to use long exposure settings.

 If you’re just taking images of bright subjects such as the sun or planets, then astrophotography should not be an issue for you with the Celestron NexStar 8SE.